timogoosen/timogoosen.github.io/TERRAFORM_GCP.md

 ```

-To get OATH temporary creds to run terraform on your workstation, use this command:
+To get temporary service creds to run terraform on your workstation, use this command:
 (These creds expire after a while)

 ```